ackkracck/Odin-Odyssey/README.md

 I've merged my calculator branch for now, but will keep it open and implement the other required features before I close the branch off.

 starting now...

 - [Odin Project #4 - Calculator](./Foundations/Odin-Projects/calculator/)

+#### 29th October 2025 - Odin Project #4 COMPLETE!
+Finally completed with this project!

+I tried to keep my code clean and modular but I realised I still have too many tiny functions which can be merged with each other to still handle the same functionality - this taught me that sometimes it's best not to overcomplicate things too much.

+I will genuinely start to study the principles of clean code and how to start tacking any problem properly instead of just smashing my fingers onto my keyboard aimlessly.

+This also includes learning how to *properly* refactor.

+I guess it all comes down to having a plan and method rather than winging it which is what I've been doing up till this point.

+Up next... it just doesn't feel right to move onto either the JavaScript or Ruby On Rails path of the Odin Project without having a nice UI to my rock paper scissors project, so I will work on it a little bit and make it look nice and consistent with the rest of my projects.
+Then, I will create a proper landing page for my Odin Project GitHub page so that it is truly personalized.

+I'm so stoked to continue on this path, I have truly learnt so much from it, and also learnt how to teach myself things properly.

+Wish me best of luck!

 ---